-Decemb December 31,

-2016 2015
+2017 2016

-U.S. dollars in thousands
+U.S. dollars in n thousands

-First year 105 155
+First year 110 105

-Second year 70 95
+Second year 47 70

-Third year 16 19
+Third year 5 16

-191 269
+162 191

 1. Moach has a rent agreement from March 2011 according to which Moach rents offices in consideration of monthly rentals of approximately NIS 96 thousand, linked to the Israeli CPI of January 2011.
 The rent is binding until September 30, 2014.
 The rent has terms of renewal until September 30, 2017, subject to giving a notice to the lessor of at least 4 months before the end of the rent.
 Moach exercised the option.
+This agreement was extended until September 30, 2022, at monthly rentals of approximately NIS 99 thousand, linked to the Israeli CPI of May 2017.
+The agreement gives an early termination option on September 30, 2020 in consideration of a predetermined compensation with a six-month notice before the date of the early termination.

 In addition, Moach has a rent agreement from July 2015 according to which Moach rents a warehouse in consideration of monthly rentals of approximately NIS 8 thousand.
 The rent is binding until July 31, 2017.
 The rent has terms of renewal until July 31, 2019 and 2021.

 The options may be automatically exercised unless Moach notifies of its intent not to exercise the options until six months before the end of the last rent period.
+In 2017, Moach exercised the first option.

-2. USA Inc has a rent agreement from December 2014 which became binding on January 1, 2015, according to which USA Inc rents offices in the US for six-month period in consideration of monthly rentals of approximately \$ 3 thousand.
-The rent may be automatically renewed for six-month periods and the parties may cancel the rent with a 60-day advance notice without additional payments.
-This agreement ended on March 31, 2016.
-Since April 2016, USA Inc has a rent agreement which became binding on April 5, 2016, according to which USA Inc rents offices in the US for a five-year and four-month period until July 31, 2021 in consideration of monthly rentals of approximately \$ 4 thousand.
+2. Since April 2016, USA Inc has a rent agreement which became binding on April 5, 2016, according to which USA Inc rents offices in the US for a five-year and fourmonth period until July 31, 2021 in consideration of monthly rentals of approximately \$ 4 thousand.
 The rent increases every year by 2%.
-The agreement can not end before it expires.
+The agreement cannot end before it expires.